 Why?
 Because the levels of hormones that surged up earlier eventually go away and you don’t feel hungry anymore.
 Now you may get waves of hunger coming and going over the next few hours before you eat again but the hunger doesn’t just keep getting worse until that next meal and the good news is that those learned responses can be unlearned but you are gonna have to ride through a few of those waves of hunger until your body unlearns this response.

-Here are a few tips to help you with the hunger when you're just starting out.
+Here are a few tips to help you with your hunger when you’re just starting out.
 Firstly, take it slowly.
-You don't have to jump straight in with a long fast.
+You don’t have to jump straight in with a long fast.
 Start by doing something simple like just missing breakfast.
 If missing breakfast sounds like too much then just start to think about shifting that breakfast ever so slightly later in the day.

 Why not have it during your morning break at work?
 Another idea would be to just have your evening meal a little bit earlier than you normally would and that extends your fast at the other end of the day.
 Secondly, don’t be around food, go easy on yourself.
 You don’t wanna be triggering that cephalic phase response by surrounding yourself with amazing smelling food and don’t underestimate the power of this, the brain is very, very powerful.

 In fact, I can probably make you hungry in just a few seconds, just watch this. (upbeat music) Did that make you start to feel hungry?
 Let me know in the comments down below, just type hungry or not hungry.
 And thirdly, avoid boredom.
 Boredom is your enemy, it can lead you to obsess about and focus only on food.

 Do something that distracts you that you don’t associate normally with eating, maybe go out for a walk, or do some exercise.
 One really good way to avoid boredom is to subscribe to my YouTube channel.
 Like I mentioned earlier, hunger comes in waves and those waves last about 20 to 30 minutes, that’s two or three YouTube videos.